Online Master of Arts in Education Degree

 - with an inactive license to earn credits for renewal.

-Bluefield College's liberal arts graduate degree program also welcomes qualified individuals with teaching positions in other careers who desire a master’s degree to advance professional goals and senior level undergraduate students who meet the required criteria to enroll in the Master of Arts in Education (MAEd) degree program, which emphasizes research that enhances teaching/learning.
+Bluefield College's graduate degree program also welcomes qualified individuals with teaching positions in other careers who desire a master’s degree to advance professional goals and senior level undergraduate students who meet the required criteria to enroll in the Master of Arts in Education (MAEd) degree program, which emphasizes research that enhances teaching/learning.

 Master of Arts in Education Field Experiences